 Since the cool air is continually circulating and creating a breeze, your ambient temperature can feel a few degrees lower than the actual temperature in the room.
 It’s like when you get out of a pool on a hot day and immediately feel a chill as the outside air cools the water on your body.

 Will evaporative cooling work for me?

 Aside from cooling a room, evaporative coolers also add humidity and moisture to the air, making them ideal for areas that are dry and hot.
-According to air con manufacturers, evaporative coolers don’t suit high humidity environments, such as QLD, NT and northern WA, but may be more suitable for southern, less humid Australian areas, like ACT, VIC, SA and TAS.
+According to some air con manufacturers like Toshiba, evaporative coolers don’t suit high humidity environments, such as QLD, NT and northern WA, but may be more suitable for southern, less humid Australian areas, like ACT, VIC, SA and TAS.
 The map below identifies which areas experience dry heat over summer.

 Source: Australian Building Codes Board